vjlab/resources/alignment1-introduction.md

 ## MSA for data cleaning
 The general procedure is (not a hard and fast procedure!):

 0. Preliminary duplicate removal - this applies to all manner of data preparation, not just for alignment.
 I form a new `name_id` column by concatenating the `isolate name` and `isolate ID`.
-Duplicate `name_id`s are then removed by selecting the longest HA sequence (randomly pick one if there's a tie).
+Duplicate `name_id`s are then removed by selecting the longest sequence (randomly pick one if there's a tie).
 After this, we might still have isolate names with multiple isolate IDs, i.e. where multiple labs sequenced the same sample.
 Hopefully, these are few enough to evaluate individually on a case-by-case basis, picking whichever has the most complete metadata (e.g. full dates, locations, etc.).
 1. Do a quick-and-dirty alignment.
 Generally, this means that we only need, say, 90% of the letters to line up; there can be some single- or double-nucleotide confusion somewhere.
 In any case, there will still be "bad" sequences in there, throwing everything off (e.g. sequences with large chunks of `"n"`s, sequences which look so different from the others that they must've been some kind of sampling error because organisms just don't mutate that fast, etc.).
 In fact, this initial alignment is exactly to identify these bad sequences.
 2. Trim the non-coding regions outside the reading frame.
 We're not usually interested in these anyway.
 3. Discard any bad sequences that you can find.